oximail setup brings the

 Non-interactive setup

-For headless or automated installs, write a setup TOML file and pass it with
+For headless or automated installs, write a setup TOML file and pass it with--config-file:

 [import] (source = "imap" | "jmap" | "mbox" | "skip" with the matching